drewg13/foundryvtt-scum-and-villainy/README.md

 Also, I've occasionally seen item popups show up empty or missing class-specific items.
 This may be a product of my frequent changes during testing, but if you see this, screenshot your sheet FIRST and try removing the Class/Ship Type, then re-adding it.
 In a pinch, items can be added the old-fashioned way by dragging them from the relevant compendium.

+You DO NOT need to import any items out of the compendiums in order to use them.
+Currently, if you do import them, the system will display them twice or even add them twice in the case of the Universe sheet.
+The only time I can think you would need to import an item would be if you wanted to use it as a starting template for a custom item.

 ## Recommended Modules